Mast3rwaf1z/Discord-Mobile-RPC/README.md

 This is easy:

 1. clone this repository,
-2. edit the config with the ip of your device if any (not required if your device is connected with a cable)
+2. edit the config with the ip, port and connection method of your device if any (not required if your device is connected with a cable)
 3. run `python run.py`

 # Pull requests